top of page

 Rabbit Snuffles

-• Appetite will be reduced because it’s hard to breath and swallow with a blocked nose
+• Appetite may be reduced because it’s hard to breath and swallow with a blocked nose

-• Many rabbits with snuffles have dirty front paws because they have wiped their noses and eyes with them
+• Many rabbits with snuffles have sticky/matted fur on the inside front paws because they have wiped away nasal discharge

-• With some rabbits there may also be ear or balance problems and / or dental problems.
+• With some severe cases there may also be ear or balance problems

-If your rabbit begins mouth breathing at any time it is in severe respiratory distress and needs to see a vet urgently.
+If your rabbit begins mouth breathing at any time this is severe respiratory distress and they need to see a vet urgently.

 Pasteurella multocida is the most common bacteria type found; but other common infectious causes are Bordetella (kennel cough) and Pseudomonas.
-It is also highly contagious so discuss with your vet what is the best way to keep any other rabbits bonded with them, or in close proximity, safe too.
-You should not separate bonded rabbits as this can cause them stress and weaken the immune system even more putting their health at a greater risk.
+It is also highly contagious but we would never split up a bonded pair because of this.
+We have had experience of many pairs where the infection hasn't passed on as the healthy rabbits have a good immune system.
+Likewise we would never choose to keep an infected rabbit as a solitary rabbit, companionship offers way more benefits and remember they can live symptom free if kept stress free!
+If they do experience any stress you may see the reoccurrence of symptoms.
+You also should not separate bonded rabbits as this can cause stress and weaken the immune system even more putting their health at a greater risk.
 However, it may be wise to use separate bowls for food and water for the poorly rabbit.

 Your rabbit will need to be kept warm, if they are indoor rabbits this will be simple enough.
 If they live outdoors you may need to bring them in; but be careful not to have a sudden increase in living temperature for them.

-Keep an eye on your rabbit droppings, they are often the first indication that your rabbit is becoming unwell.
+Always keep an eye on your rabbits droppings, they are often the first indication that your rabbit is becoming unwell but not always a symptom.

 Other Pets